voxel51/fiftyone/docs/source/faq/index.rst

 Does FiftyOne track me?
 -----------------------

-Yes, FiftyOne tracks anonymous UUID-based usage of the Python library and the App by default.
+FiftyOne tracks anonymous UUID-based usage of the Python library and the App by default.
 We are a small team building an open source project, and basic knowledge of how users are engaging with the project is critical to informing the roadmap of the project.